 Taiwan has always been a helpful partner with relation to healthcare needs and the development of healthcare facilities in developing countries.
 Recently, Taiwan has pledged to support the United States with donation of domestically-produced face masks and medical attire to assist the needs of the people in the United States, Taiwan's primary ally.
 Taiwan has expressed its desire to continue to assist the needs of other countries with medical supplies and expertise, and will continue to assess the situation as more of its domestic production facilities come online and can produce these materials.
-Taiwan wants to help and be a responsible member of the international community.
+Taiwan wants to help and be a responsible member of the international community, despite its political isolation.

 What is the severity of cases on the island?

 Taiwan's CDC has been very transparent about every single case on the island, and provides detailed information available on its website in both Chinese and English.
-Most cases are imported cases, meaning that someone became infected outside Taiwan then returned to the island.
-There are very few cases of 'random' community spread, unlike other countries at the moment.
-Most local transmissions have been from contacts or friends and family members of those imported cases.
+Most cases are imported, meaning that someone became infected outside Taiwan then returned to the island.
+There are very few cases of 'random' community spread, and most local transmissions have been from contacts or friends and family members of those imported cases.

 As of 19 March, 2020, entry for foreign tourists into Taiwan has been temporarily suspended.
 Citizens, residents, and authorized business travelers are allowed entry with a mandatory quarantine period of 14 days.
-Taiwan is currently experiencing an increase in cases due to incoming travel, and local community-based transmission remains very low.
+Taiwan's new cases are mostly returning citizens infected elsewhere, and local community-based transmission remains very low.

 There is no panic in Taiwan, and many members of the public feel confidence in their handling of this issue.
 While there is some anxiety about the spread, when comparing the situation on this island to countries around the world, Taiwanese feel they have this under control.
 Life here continues normally, with the exception of large scale event cancellations (such as concerts and sports events) and some school cancellations where a member student was tested positive.
-There have not been any instances of forced community quarantine or limitations of freedom of movement.
+There have not been any instances of forced community quarantine or limitations of freedom of movement in this democratic society.